gwolf/diplo_embebidos_3/proyectos/2-Monytor/scripts/README.md

-This directory contains the folloging scripts,
+This directory contains the following scripts,
 1 2 and 3 read sensors.
 4 5 6 and 7 are init scripts